 He lives in Ozark, Missouri with his wife Sarah and his stepdaughter.
 The both live in the historic center of Ozark.
 He owns a law practice on the town square.
 She owns a funeral home on a historic street lined with Ozark's remaining Victorian homes.

 Like his wife, Bruce is an active member of the community.
 In 2020, the Ozark Chamber elected him Citizen of the year.
 In 2020, he was elected to a third term to city council (Board of Alderpersons).
 He is a member of Ozark's Rotary.
 He previously served as President of the Christian County Bar, of which he is a member.
 He is a former board member of the Ozark Chamber of Commerce.
 He serves on the chamber legislative committee as a liaison with the city of Ozark.
 While practicing criminal defense, he served on the Board of the Missouri Association of Criminal Defense Lawyers.
 He earned the Robert Duncan award for excellence in appellate advocacy.
-He is a present member of the Springfield Metropolitan Bar Association.
+He is a present member of the Springfield Metropolitan Bar Association and the Association of Missouri Mediators.

 Bruce graduated from Drury University magna cum laude with honors, receiving a degree in Religion and Communication.
 At Drury, he was a member of the prelaw society Phi Alpha Delta, the academic societies of Phi Eta Sigma and Mortar Board, Drury Ambassadors, served as an officer in the Kappa Alpha Order and was elected to the student government.